firte14/FAC14/README.md

 - Poor colour contrast in some of the areas
 - Lack of visual appeal and modern design elements
 - No clear information architecture
-- The minimal interactivity elements beyond the basic hover states
+- The minimal interactive elements beyond the basic hover states
 - No considerations for mobile responsiveness
-- Performance issues with image optimization
+- Performance issues with image optimisation
 - Inconsistent typography and spacing

 ### 2.5 Review of Final Product
 The Hot Beans Web's new website successfully meets most of the vocational scenario requirements, creating a professional, functional and user-friendly section to attract prospective web developers.
 Here's a brief review:
 The comprehensive job specifications(in the careers.html) and course links(courses.html) focus on directly addressing the target audience's needs.
 The online application form(form.html) is intuitive, as it also contains clear validations, with a success message, enhancing the user's confidence.
 The consistent design and responsive layout used ensure the accessibility of the site across various devices.
-It also contains robust JavaScript functionality(filtering, modals and form handling) which showcase the technical competence of the code.
+It also contains robust JavaScript functionality(filtering, modals and form handling) which showcases the technical competence of the code.
 However, even with all these strengths, the website still falls short in some aspects which include: its lack of imagery and about page, which could be more engaging with some specific achievements or visuals.